mattyoung101/slingshot/README.md

 Compared to other SV LSPs, the main feature that Slingshot brings to the table is a completion-first approach, using the powerful [Slang](https://github.com/MikePopoloski/slang) frontend.
 The intent is to provide fast, accurate and robust completion even in complex projects.
-Slingshot also features an **advanced multi-threaded indexing system**, to power this completion system, that features graph-based dependency resolution.
+Slingshot also features a relatively advanced **multi-threaded indexing system**, to power this completion system, that features graph-based dependency resolution.

 The trade-off is this does mean that features such as "go-to-reference" take somewhat of a backseat; though